Surya: Buddhism and Jainism

 Earliest representations of Surya riding a chariot occur in the Buddhist railings of the Mahabodhi temple in Bodhgaya (2nd century BCE), in the Bhaja Caves (1st century BCE), and the Jain cave of Ananta Gumpha in Khandagiri (1st century CE).
-They follow similar depiction of the charriot-riding god Helios of Hellenistic mythology, as appearing for example on the coinage of Greco-Bactrian kings, such as Plato I.
+They follow similar depiction of the chariot-riding god Helios of Hellenistic mythology, as appearing for example on the coinage of Greco-Bactrian kings, such as Plato I.

 The iconography of Surya has varied over time.
 In some ancient arts, particularly from the early centuries of the common era, his iconography is similar to those found in Persia and Greece suggesting likely adoption of Greek, Iranian and Scythian influences.

 After the Greek and Kushan influences arrived in ancient India, some Surya icons of the period that followed show him wearing a cloak and high boots.

 In some Buddhist artwork, his chariot is shown as being pulled by four horses.
 The doors of Buddhist monasteries of Nepal show him, along with the Chandra (moon god), symbolically with Surya depicted as a red circle with rays.

 Hinduism

 In Hindu context, the sun-god only appears at a later period, as in the Virūpākṣa temple in Paṭṭadakal (8th century CE).
 The iconography of Surya in Hinduism varies with its texts.
 He is typically shown as a resplendent standing person holding a lotus flower in both hands, riding a chariot pulled by one or more horses typically seven.

 The seven horses are named after the seven meters of Sanskrit prosody: Gayatri, Brihati, Ushnih, Jagati, Trishtubha, Anushtubha and Pankti.

 The Brihat Samhita of Varaha Mihira (c.
 505–587), a Hindu text that describes architecture, iconography and design guidelines, states that Surya should be shown with two hands and wearing a crown.
 It specifically describes his dress to be Northern (i.e. Central Asian, with boots).

 In contrast, the Vishnudharmottara, another Hindu text on architecture, states Surya iconography should show him with four hands, with flowers in two hands, a staff in third, and in fourth he should be shown to be holding writing equipment (Kundi palm leaf and pen symbolizing knowledge).
 His chariot driver in both books is stated to be Aruṇa who is seated.
 Two females typically flank him, who represent the dawn goddesses named Usha and Pratyusha.
 The goddesses are shown to be shooting arrows, a symbolism for their initiative to challenge darkness.
 In other representations, these goddesses are Surya's two wives, Samjna and Chhaya.
+He had two other wives according to some texts, Rajni and Prabha.